Back

 Sample output:

-0% packet loss means good Internet connectivity.
+0% packet loss means good internet connectivity.
 Please copy and save the entire output into a text file so you can hand it to the support team later.

 Checking the reachability of your server

-For a cloud server, find your server in the "Cloud Servers > Create and Manage" section of the Customer Portal.
-For a dedicated server, look in the "Dedicated Servers > Create and Manage" section, respectively.
-Copy public/external IP address of your server, you will need it to run the next command.
+For a dedicated server, look in the Dedicated Servers > Create and Manage section.
+Copy the public/external IP address of your server, you will need it to run the next command.

 Run the following command on your local machine.
 It measures the round-trip time for network messages sent from one host to another that are echoed back to the source.
 The purpose of this command is to check the connection between your location and the server.